sreejithsasidharan1989/aws-magento/README.md

 4. MariaDB - 10.6
 5. Elasticsearch Container - 7.17

-After interpolating the configuration files like httpd.conf, virtualhost.conf, and www.conf using Jinja, they get copied from the local system to the target server by Ansible.
-An application load balancer has been positioned in front of the Apache Webserver to handle SSL requests.
-Ansible will make use of the ssh-key that Terraform generates on its own to connect to instances. variables.tf allow for the management of all variables including the AWS Region, Project & Environment Tags.
-Ansible will look for a file called "aws_creds.yml" for AWS credentials; however, for Terraform, the AWS credentials must be placed into a file with a '.tf' extension.
+The configuration management is done with the help of Ansible.
+Ansible connects to the instances deployed using Terraform by creating a **Dynamic Host** file.
+Configuration files such as httpd.conf, virtualhost.conf, www.conf, etc. are uploaded from the local system to the remote system after substituing the value of variable at run-time.
+Hence, any changes to these configuration files can be immedietly applied on the live infra.
+By default, Ansible attempt to connect to ap-south-1 region unless the region not updated by running the setup.sh script.
+All required packages are defined within respective var_files, any additional package name can be added to the var_file when there is a need of a different package.

 ##### Features
-- setup.sh file will automatically install tools like Ansible, Terraform, and AWS-CLI ( if needed ) based on the Unix-like Operating System that you're in ( Only Support, RHEL/Debian ).
+- The script setup.sh will automatically install required tools like **Ansible, Terraform, and AWS-CLI** ( if needed ) based on the Unix-like Operating System ( Currently Support, RHEL & Debian ).
-- The script also allows changing the Region and takes care of the AMI_ID based on the chosen region ( Currently this project only works on Amazon Linux 2 ).
+- The script automatically change the AMI_ID upon choosing a different **Region** other than ap-south-1.
-- Values for a number of variables are assigned using this script, see "How to run this Project" section for more details.
+- A number of variable mapping is performed upon executing the script ( See "How to run this Project" section for more details ).
-- This project gives the option to deploy an application load balancer with or without SSL support.
+- This project gives the option to deploy an **Application Load Balancer** with or without SSL support.
+- Based on the value of the terrform variable cert_arn, the project will automatically setup an **Amazon Issued** SSL certificate.
+- During the development of the project, an existing DNS zone was used, hence the project allow using an existing DNS zone, or it will create one on it's own when the corresponding switch is toggled ( See "How to run this Project" section for more details ).
+- Make sure to provide the existing public DNS zone name when prompted for **Public Hosted Zone** value while running the script if opting out creating new DNS zone option.
+- If enabled, the project automatically assign the Load Balancer's Public DNS Hostname as **CNAME** of the Website Name
+- Credentials for Ansible playbooks are stored in aws_credentials.yml file, this file will be encrypted using ansible-vault by the setup.sh file.

 ##### How to run this project
 ###### Prerequisites